grigi/simpleasset/README.rst

 3. Ability to concatenate input sources based on Glob rules speficied in configuration, for "Production" data.

-4. Ability to "translate" production data (treat it as its own mime-type?)
+4. Ability to "translate" production data (treat it as its own class?)

 5. Deaemonize tool.